oheneba-oa/dvd_rental/Executive_Report.md

 1. Revenue is measured using the `payment.amount` field.
 2. Customer value is estimated using total payment amount.
-3. Rental activity is measured using rental count.
+3. Rental activity is measured using distinct rental count.
 4. Store performance is compared using customers, rentals, inventory, and revenue.
 5. Churn risk is estimated using days since last payment.
 6. Recommendation priority is based on category revenue and rental activity.